Enhancing Human Pose Estimation in Ancient Vase Paintings via Perceptually-grounded Style Transfer Learning: Pose-Based Retrieval

-\cref{fig:results-retrieval} displays a query image \subref{fig:results-retrieval1} along with the top-5 ranked retrievals for the six different evaluated models.
-It can be observed that the tuned and the styled-tuned models outperform the baseline and the styled models. \Cref{fig:results-retrieval} row 1 shows poor retrieval results for the baseline model.
+Tab.~\ref{tab:retrieval} presents our pose-based retrieval results.
+We observe that \emph{styled-tuned} models are consistently better for \textbf{C} and \textbf{S}, and the \textit{styled} are better than \textit{baselines} counterparts.
+Fig.~\ref{fig:results-retrieval} displays a query image \subref{fig:results-retrieval1} along with the top-5 ranked retrievals for the six different evaluated models.
+It can be observed that the tuned and the styled-tuned models outperform the baseline and the styled models.
+Fig.~\ref{fig:results-retrieval} row 1 shows poor retrieval results for the baseline model.
 For a pursuit scene, the first two retrieved samples belong to a wrestling scene while the last 2 belong to leading of the bride scene.
 The styled model (row 2) is already better wherein all the five retrievals belong to the pursuit scene, however at a character level, it retrieves a persecutor at the \nth{5} retrieval.
 Tuned (row 3) and \emph{styled-tuned} (row 4-6) models perform similarly well.
-On a close look, we see that the \nth{2} and \nth{4} retrieved samples of the \emph{styled-tuned} model are closer to the query sample compared to the tuned model.
+On a closer look, we see that the \nth{2} and \nth{4} retrieved samples of the \emph{styled-tuned} model are closer to the query sample compared to the tuned model.